flarcher/log_access_reader/README.md

 * Configuration of the date-time pattern (can be change depending on *LogFileDateExt*) through a parameter `DATE_TIME_FORMAT`.
 For now, the *LogFileDateExt* pattern can not be used, and the configuration supports only patterns defined according the [Java conventions](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns).
+* With a given count of possible sections, and a given configuration, the memory consumption is intended to be stable.

 ## Todo

+* Use a _Duration_ syntax for configuration argument instead of milliseconds counts.
 * Use a _curses_ like library for console output
 * Use a logging library like _logBack_
 * Provide metrics about the bytes count.
 * Provide stats in several periods of time like; _fromStart_, 1day, 1hour, 5min, 10sec
 * Support a better configuration file format instead of the legacy _properties format_, like YAML for example
+* Use alternative comparison for top sections (configuration based)
 * Support multiple alerts.
 One of them may have different periods and thresholds.
 It requires probably a more complex syntax for the configuration file.
 * Enhanced alert configuration based on metrics other than only the request throughput.
 It requires probably a more